 - Continued active involvement with Unseen UK to further build on our own supplier due diligence and monitoring processes across our operations and to increase our industry knowledge and horizon scan on legal and policy developments.

-- Enhanced due diligence on our key suppliers to enable us to make better judgements on transactions and the integrity of our supply chain.
+- Increasing the number of key suppliers we include within our enhanced due diligence which enables us to make judgements on transactions and the integrity of our supply chain.